sweirich/lambda-n-ways/doc/Lambda-Calculus-Quickly.md

 Note, we are not trying to implement reduction quickly: just substitution.
 If we want to speed up reduction itself, we wouldn't use substitution at all, we'd switch to a virtual machine.
 Similarly, our reduction function doesn't reduce terms using the fewest number of substituions, it is possible to do much better using alternative reduction algorithms.
 (See "optimal reduction").
 That is not what we are on about.

+Overall, benchmarking is difficult because binding is so fundamental it is used for many purposes.

+Another issue with benchmarking is that this language (the lambda calculus) is deliberately impoverished.
+This is good because it makes it very easy to add new implementations to the suite.
+This is bad because we need to use encodings for everything.
+But, we don't want our benchmark suite to be influenced by the encodings that we choose.
+(Or do we?)

 References
 -----------

-[1]: Landin, Peter J. Correspondence between ALGOL 60 and Church's Lambda-notation: part I
+[^1]: Landin, Peter J. Correspondence between ALGOL 60 and Church's Lambda-notation: part I
 https://dl.acm.org/doi/10.1145/363744.363749

-[2]: de Bruijn.
+[^2]: de Bruijn, N.G.
+Lambda calculus notation with nameless dummies, a tool for automatic formula manipulation, with application to the Church-Rosser theorem.
+Indagationes Mathematicae (Proceedings), Volume 75, Issue 5, 1972, Pages 381-392.

-[3]: Barendregt, Henk.
+[^3]: Barendregt, Henk.
 The Lambda Calculus, Its Syntax and Semantics.
 North Holland, 1984.

-[4]: Augustsson, Lennart.
+[^4]: Augustsson, Lennart.
 Lambda Calculus Cooked Four Ways.
 Draft paper and implementation, available from https://github.com/steshaw/lennart-lambda/